Welcome to today's edition of the Rush 24-7 podcast.

 And as such, they are the automatic oppressors.

-The victims are the poor Palestinians and Hamas, and all they are doing is trying to protect themselves against this vicious all-powerful, unfriendly, invader, known as Israel.
+As liberalism looks at things, the victims are the poor Palestinians in Hamas, and all they are doing is trying to protect themselves against this vicious, all-powerful, unfriendly invader known as Israel.

 The left will always side with the victims, and they will always try to manufacture victims.

-And in that scenario, victims are incapable of committing acts of evil.
+And in that scenario, victims are incapable of committing acts of evil because all they are doing is defending themselves.

-All they're doing is responding to vicious aggressive attacks by the evil power, the majority, if you will.
+All they're doing is responding to vicious, aggressive attacks by the evil power, the majority, if you will.

 There's a total ignoring of what is driving this.